bafnasb/bafnasb.github.io/index.md

           - Seema Mahato,Research Scholar,Dr. C.V Raman University,Bilaspur (C.G.).

 ### HONOURS / AWARDS
-- Rank – 8 in Smart India Hackathon,2018 organised by Government of India and created the solution for the below written problem statement in the 36 hours Nonstop Hackathon  :
+- **Rank – 8 in Smart India Hackathon,2018** organised by Government of India and created the solution for the below written problem statement in the 36 hours Nonstop Hackathon  :
   - Problem : ‘No Centralised Medical Records in Government Hospital’.
   - Department/Ministry : ‘Ministry of Tamil Nadu’.
-- Presented a research paper entitled “Importance of Morphological Suffixes for Resolving Anaphora”,at BITCON’18,a national conference on “Enriching Knowledge Engineering with Fifth Generation Technologies.”
+- Presented a **research paper** entitled **“Importance of Morphological Suffixes for Resolving Anaphora”**,at BITCON’18,a national conference on **“Enriching Knowledge Engineering with Fifth Generation Technologies.”**
-- Leaded the Team of Six at the Grand Finale of Smart India Hackathon,2017 organised by Government of India and created the solution for the below written problem statement in the 36 hours Nonstop Hackathon  :
+- Leaded the Team of Six at the Grand Finale of **Smart India Hackathon,2017** organised by Government of India and created the solution for the below written problem statement in the 36 hours Nonstop Hackathon  :
   - Problem : ‘Online Railway Receipt Generation’
   - Department : ‘Ministry of Steel’.
-- Won 2nd Prize in the event called “Hydraulic Water Bottle Rocket Battle” organized at OJAS’16 at BIT Durg.
+- Won 2nd Prize in the event called **“Hydraulic Water Bottle Rocket Battle”** organized at OJAS’16 at BIT Durg.
-- Scholarship covering the Tution fee for whole 4 year Engineering Course (B.E.) by College.
+- **Scholarship covering the Tution fee for whole 4 year Engineering Course (B.E.) by College**.
-- CGPET 2015 : Rank 380 (Highest in Dept. Of IT,BIT’Durg).
+- **CGPET 2015 : Rank 380** (Highest in Dept. Of IT,BIT’Durg).
-- Selected as the only candidate from School for taking part in the “District Level Science Project Exhibition” under the “Scheme for Inspire Award” organised by “Government of Chhattisgarh” in the year 2011.
+- Selected as the only candidate from School for taking part in the “District Level Science Project Exhibition” under the “Scheme for Inspire Award” organised by **“Government of Chhattisgarh”** in the year 2011.

 ### POSITION OF RESPONSIBILITY
-- Member of Organising Committe for “The Game Of Codes”,coding contest,Organised by the Department of Information Technology,Bhilai Institute of Technology,Durg on 4th March,2017.
+- Member of Organising Committe for **“The Game Of Codes”**,coding contest,Organised by the Department of Information Technology,Bhilai Institute of Technology,Durg on 4th March,2017.
-- Member of Organising Committe for “Raspberry JAM” ,Organised by the Information Technology Assciation,Bhilai Institute of Technology,Durg on 16th September,2017.
+- Member of Organising Committe for **“Raspberry JAM”** ,Organised by the Information Technology Assciation,Bhilai Institute of Technology,Durg on 16th September,2017.
-- Member of Student Editorial Board for the “Quarterly Newsletter” of Department of Information Technology,Bhilai Institute of Technology,Durg since October,2016.
+- Member of Student Editorial Board for the **“Quarterly Newsletter”** of Department of Information Technology,Bhilai Institute of Technology,Durg since October,2016.
-- Member of Organising Commitee at Annual Techno-Culture Fest “OJAS’17” of Bhilai Institute of Technology,Durg.
+- Member of Organising Commitee at Annual Techno-Culture Fest **“OJAS’17”** of Bhilai Institute of Technology,Durg.
-- Member of Committe for organising “Technocal Paper Presentation” competition on Engineer’s Day’17
+- Member of Committe for organising **“Technocal Paper Presentation”** competition on Engineer’s Day’17
-- Member of Committe for organising “Quiz Competition” on Engineer’s Day’16.
+- Member of Committe for organising **“Quiz Competition”** on Engineer’s Day’16.